Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ### Testing code in browser

-`npm run sample`.
-This will start a local php server and open the sample page in your browser.
-The sample includes the required polyfills to it can easily be tested on older browsers as well as newer ones.
+Open the `sample.html` file in your browser.
+On an OSX shell, you can use `open sample.html`.
+The sample includes the polyfills necessary for older browsers (those that do not support ES6).

 ## More information & Links